Grand Canyon: Hydrology

 Groundwater flow in the Grand Canyon region is an active area of study.

 Groundwater forms when rain soaks down into the earth and reaches the water table.
 The composition of the earth in a given area determines its permeability, the ease with which water flows through it.
 Sand is more permeable than clay.
 Less permeable rock layers composed of clay can block the passage of water and are known as aquitards.
 More permeable areas of rock that hold and transport groundwater underground are known as aquifers.
 An area of water bounded by two aquitards is called a confined aquifer, while water below the surface and above an aquitard is called an unconfined aquifer.

 The different geologic levels of the Grand Canyon have created two major aquifers where groundwater collects.
 The higher C-aquifer is an unconfined aquifer.
 It collects groundwater that seeps through the Kaibab and Toroweap Formations into the Coconino Sandstone.
 Below it, the Permian Hermit Formation and Supai Group provide a dense barrier.
-Groundwater from the C-acquifer can flow laterally, appearing as seeps along the canyon walls at the base of the Coconino Sandstone but can also descend vertically through fault zones to recharge the underlying confined R-aquifer.
+Groundwater from the C-aquifer can flow laterally, appearing as seeps along the canyon walls at the base of the Coconino Sandstone but can also descend vertically through fault zones to recharge the underlying confined R-aquifer.
 The R-aquifer, also known as the Red Wall Muav aquifer, is a karst aquifer.
 It involves an area of substantial fracturing through the Redwall Limestone, Temple Butte Formation and Cambrian Muav Limestone of the Tonto Group.
 Five individual systems flow through the R-aquifer and compose the regional groundwater-flow system which drains into the Grand Canyon: Kaibab, Uinkaret-Kanab, Marble-Shinumo, Cataract, and Blue Spring.